linbudu599/Epoch-Server/README.md

 By the way, You can check the api [here](http://47.97.183.158:4000/graphql), and read docs with it like this:

-(you can also set the playground style as you wish like `dark mode`)
+(you can also set the playground style as you wish, like `dark mode`)

 ![img](preview/playground.png),

 ## Preset Account

-Not Available Now, this server is not yet developed.

 ## Status